Gultendier/apidata/README.md

 # apidata
-Just a Webpage to host a api.
+Just a Webpage to host an api.